jiaoZ7688/YOLOPX/README.md

 ### Model parameter and inference speed
-We compare YOLOPv3 with the current open source YOLOP and HybridNets on the NVIDIA RTX 3080.
+We compare YOLOPX with the current open source YOLOP and HybridNets on the NVIDIA RTX 3080.
 In terms of real-time, we compare the inference speed (excluding data pre-processing and NMS operations) at batch size 1.